avantika5828/AI-Project-Hand-Sign-Detection-/README.md

-Hello I am Avantika a fan of student of Chandigarh University persuing MCA(AI&ML).I have created a project in python for hand sign detections where we help people to detect their hands symbols.My prroject helps in enhancing the user experience.
+Hello I am Avantika student of Chandigarh University persuing MCA(AI&ML).I have created a project in python for hand sign detections where we help people to detect their hands symbols.My project helps in enhancing the user experience.